GM-Consult-Pty-Ltd/text_indexing/README.md

 ### InvertedPositionalZoneIndex Interface

-The `` is an interface that exposes methods for working with an inverted, positional zoned index on a collection of documents:
+The `InvertedPositionalZoneIndex` is an interface for an inverted, positional zoned index on a collection of documents.

+The `InvertedPositionalZoneIndex` exposes the `analyzer` field, a text analyser that extracts tokens from text.

+The `InvertedPositionalZoneIndex` exposes the following methods:
 * `getDictionary` Asynchronously retrieves a `Dictionary` for a collection of `Term`s from a `Dictionary` repository;
 * `upsertDictionary ` inserts entries into a `Dictionary` repository, overwriting any existing entries;
 * `getPostings` asynchronously retrieves `Postings` for a collection of `Term`s from a `Postings` repository; and